conkats/OpenFoam-Generalised-Wall-Function/README.md

 # OpenFoam-Generalised-Wall-Function
 Implementation of the Generalised Wall Function by Popovac in OpenFoam v9

--Usage:
+##Test case 2-D NACA Airfoil

+##Usage:
+Execute the make in the popovacGWallFunction directory

+./Allwmake

-Include the following in the controldict
+Include the following in the "controlDict" to load it:

+libs ("libmynutkGWF.so");

+Set the following in 0/epsilon and 0/nut for wall condition type: type            epsilonGWF;

+type            nutkGWF;

+Further validation, verification and work in progress...

 References
 --------------------------------------------